 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 3 months after your last dose.

 - If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting methotrexate injection.
 Talk with your doctor.

-- Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
+- Use birth control to prevent pregnancy during treatment and for some time after your last dose.
 Talk with your doctor to see how long to use birth control after you stop methotrexate injection.

 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.